JSjags/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs:  Deletes all files in the current working directory that end with the character ~.
 101-clean_emacs:  Deletes all files in the current working directory that end with the character ~.
 101-clean_emacs:  Deletes all files in the current working directory that end with the character ~.
+101-clean_emacs:  Deletes all files in the current working directory that end with the character ~.